lab-cosmo/atomistic-cookbook/examples/metatomic-plumed/README.rst

-Using machine learning collective variables in PLUMED with metatensor
+Using machine learning collective variables in PLUMED with metatomic
 =====================================================================

 This example shows how to quickly prototype collective variables for